-DOC area for reds and rosé wines in the Italian region Tuscany
+DOC area for red and rose wines in the Italian region Tuscany

-, The area includes the eponymous municipality of San Gimignano in the province of Siena, northwest of the city of the same name.
-The luxurious palaces and towers of the multi-towered city of San Gimignano date back to the 12th century.
-In the Middle Ages, the city had an important, strategic location between Florence, Siena and Pisa and was located on major roads.
-Of these, the Via Francigena was the most important, it not only led the pilgrims to Rome, but also served the traders as a transport route for their goods such as wine.
+, The zone includes the eponymous municipality of San Gimignano in the province of Siena, northwest of the city of the same name.
+Most of the luxurious palaces and towers of the multi-tower city of San Gimignano date back to the 12th century.
+In the Middle Ages the city had an important, strategic location between Florence, Siena and Pisa and was located on important connecting roads.
+The most important of these was the Via Francigena, which not only led the pilgrims to Rome, but also served the traders as a transport route for their goods such as wine.
 If the grapes come from classified vineyards, can Vigna

 The wine types Rosso

 are out Sangiovese

 (50%), any use of the varieties Cabernet Sauvignon

 (max.
 40%), as well as other approved varieties (max.
 15%).
 The varietal wines

 must contain at least 85% of the respective variety, i.e. the five red wines Cabernet Sauvignon, Merlot, Pinot Nero, Sangiovese and Syrah (all also as Riserva).